across from Maschio Angioino,

 is responsible for a number of large buildings in the

 port, including the main passenger terminal.
+The port,

-The port—especially the eastern end—was then heavily bombed in WW
+especially the eastern end, was then heavily bombed in WW

 II.
 Newer office buildings put up

-over the last 20 years along the long portside road have now repaired much of
+over the last 20 years along the long portside road

-and steel buildings right next to what is left of the
+eye-jolt of large glass and steel buildings right next to

-once the spiritual home to many Neapolitan sailors.
+was once the spiritual home to many Neapolitan sailors.